rianbotha/react-doc-md/README.md

 ### Options

 * `--exclude` A filename or glob to exclude.
 You can comma separate a list.
-Make sure to wrap globs in quotes..
+Make sure to wrap globs in quotes.
 * `--to-console` will write the props table to the terminal instead of the file.
-* `--force` Overwrite the current readme if it exists and start and end comments are missing..
+* `--force` Overwrite the current readme if it exists and start and end comments are missing.
 * `--help` or `-h` display usage options
 * `--version` or `-v` display version information